Why brands are embracing embedded accounts and how to assess the opportunities they offer

 Some criteria to consider include:

-- Deposit protection and regulatory status: Many ‘bank-like’ services can offer accounts and digital wallets to store funds due to the significant growth in the number and use of electronic money institutions (EMIs).
-However, this requires a thorough examination of where they hold customer funds as they use an underlying partner bank, the protections in place, and who, if anyone, offers deposit protection such as the Financial Services Compensation Scheme (FSCS).
+- Deposit protection and regulatory status: Many ‘bank-like’ services can offer accounts and digital wallets to store funds, driven by the significant growth in the number and use of electronic money institutions (EMIs).
+However, this requires a thorough examination of where they hold customer funds, the protections in place, and who, if anyone, offers deposit protection, such as the Financial Services Compensation Scheme (FSCS).

 - Stability and security: Your service provider should continually test, debug, and maintain its services to give you peace of mind that you can offer your customers a great payment experience.
 Providers should also embed information security in everyday business processes to ensure data is handled securely.